helloravisha/aws-elasticsearch-rest/README.md

 * With Pagination : You can mention the number of records along with the offset,  here you can pass two optional  extra parameters "size" or "offset" along with the mandatory parameter.

 * Without Pagination : By default every  API returns Max 10 records, here you should pass the required  mandatory parameter.

+### Output Fields ( ResponseBody)
+For Testing,  i had considered only the following fields.
+Therefore the API will return response only with the following fields.
+We can update the model as per our business requirement.

+* FILING_STATUS
+* PLAN_NAME
+* SPONS_SIGNED_NAME
+* SPONS_DFE_MAIL_US_STATE
+* SPONS_DFE_LOC_US_CITY
+* BUSINESS_CODE

 ### 1. Search by Sponsor Name